Black Friday 2018: The best tech deals worth waiting for

 (Sale starts Friday, 11/23 @ 6am PT / 9am ET)

-HP's deals should start on Thursday, November 22.
-The time isn't clear, so we recommend checking at midnight, then every few hours afterward until it's live.

-Next page: Black Friday deals for Micro Center, Microsoft, Target, Walmart, and more!
+Next page: Black Friday deals for Micro Center, Microsoft, Newegg, and more!

-Note: Update (11/21/18): Added info for Costco, Office Depot/Office Max, Sam's Club, and Staples, plus Canary, Cooler Master, and NZXT in the "Other deals" section.
-Update: Some Best Buy deals have begun going live for My Best Buy members.
-It's free to sign up, so we suggest joining the program and remaining logged in while checking these links.
-That way you can see what's already available at its Black Friday price.